rykyou/module-2-practice-challenge-ferret-racing/README.md

 BONUS:
 Make sure you have good user flow by having links like "Go Back!" or "See all Ferrets!" to avoid navigating solely through the address bar.

+Thanks and credit to @16sheep for this lab. <3